dgiese/dustbuilder-howto/README.md

 ## Structure
 / These files are in https://builder.dontvacuum.me/howtos/ and are the typical how-tos that are linked in forums or chats

+/dreameadapter This folder is generally referenced for all Dreame rooting.
+It contains PCBs, Pinout and pictures

 /1c This howtos are automatically packaged for all MR133 based Dreame devices (1C, D9, F9)

 /1t This howtos are automatically packaged for all MR813 based Dreame devices (1T, L10 Pro, Z10 Pro)